wellguimaraes/actionware/README.md

 See [usage](#usage) section to better understand.</small>

 ###### Extra power
 Wanna have state selectors/getters in a decent way?
-Use it combined with [Stateware](https://github.com/wellguimaraes/stateware).
+Use it combined with **[Stateware](https://github.com/wellguimaraes/stateware)** lib.

 ## Setup